Sheetgo’s GDPR Guide

 Sheetgo conducts disaster recovery testing on an annual basis to provide a coordinated venue for infrastructure and application teams to test communication plans, fail-over scenarios, operational transition, and other emergency responses.
 All teams that participate in the disaster recovery exercise develop testing plans and post mortems which document the results and lessons learned from the tests.

 Sheetgo uses encryption to protect data in transit and at rest.
-Data in transit to G Suite is protected using HTTPS, which is activated by default for all users.
+Data in transit is protected using HTTPS, which is activated by default for all users.
 Sheetgo services encrypt customer content stored at rest, without any action required from customers, using one or more encryption mechanisms.

 For Sheetgo employees, access rights and levels are based on job function and role, using the concepts of least-privilege and need-to-know to match access privileges to defined responsibilities.
 Requests for additional access follow a formal process that involves a request and an approval from a data or system owner, manager, or other executives, as dictated by Sheetgo’s security policies.